 Clicking on the ad brings us to the following landing page.
 Notice the use of high resolution graphics, the clear and informative headline, and the multiple CTA buttons (“Reserve Your Seats”, “Super Bowl LI: Buy Now”, and “Get In Touch”).
 The goal is to drive purchases on premium ticket packages (which is clearly and concisely communicated), and highly targeted to consumers who are actively looking for a high-end Super Bowl ticket package.
 As you can see, the landing page and PPC ad message remains consistent.

-An optimized, well-designed landing page is a must-have to meet your Paid Search goals in 2017.
+An optimized, well-designed landing page is a must-have to meet your Paid Search goals.
 Make a positive first impression on potential customers, drive conversions, and get the most out of your paid search budget by sticking to these best practices!